Istio

 - destination:

-host: nginx-service.test.svc.cluster.local # vCluster translates it to the host service automatically
+host: nginx-service.istio.svc.cluster.local # vCluster translates it to the host service automatically

 subset: v2